risc0/risc0-solana/solana-verifier/README.md

     ) -> Result<()> {
         // Your programs initial code...

-        // Next we collect the accounts necessary for making the CPI call to the Risc0 Proof Verifier program let cpi_accounts = Verify {
+        // Next we collect the accounts necessary for making the CPI call to the RISC Zero Proof Verifier program let cpi_accounts = Verify {
             router: ctx.accounts.router_account.to_account_info(),
             verifier_entry: ctx.accounts.verifier_entry.to_account_info(),